cameronmoten/Graber_Bali_Somfy_Shade_Driver/README.md

 **Notes:**

-1. It has only been tested with the Graber Virtual Cord Shades but Somfy/Spring Window Fashions is the Zwave device which is shared across products so it should work for any that match.
+1. It has only been tested with the Graber Virtual Cord Shades and Bali Roller Shades, but Somfy/Spring Window Fashions is the Zwave device which is shared across products so it should work for any that match.
 But no guarantee on all shades.

 2. Secure Z-Wave communication is not currently supported.
 The Graber shades don't pair with security, so this shouldn't be an issue with normal installations.